-When absences for medical reasons are anticipated, faculty members are expected to complete an eLeave request as early as possible.
+When absences for medical reasons are anticipated, faculty members are expected to complete a request for absence formas early as possible.
 When such absences are unexpected, the faculty member, or someone speaking for the faculty member, should let the chair know promptly so that instructional and other commitments can be managed.
 Faculty members are always expected to use sick leave for any absence covered by sick leave (personal illness, illness of family members, medical appointments.
-See OHR Policy 6.27 for details: https://hr.osu.edu/policy/policy627.pdf.
+See OHR Policy 6.27 for details.